CTE vs PTSD: Why Symptoms Can Look Similar

 | Considered neurodegenerative | Considered trauma-related condition |

-| Often develops after repeated physical brain trauma | Can develop after single traumatic event |
+| Often develops gradually over time | May develop after a specific traumatic event |

 Symptoms may still overlap